erniebrodeur/bini/README.md

 ## Installation

-To install:

     % gem install bini

-To use inside of an application, add this to the your gemfile:

-		% gem 'bini'

-and run bundle to make it available:

-		% bundle
+## Design philosophy

+If such a thing can be said.

+* Whenever possible, sane defaults will be supplied.
+* A minimum amount of configuration before execution.
+* If it requires a large chunk of requires, put it in a sub gem.
+* Speed is of the utmost importance.
+* Whenever possible, use stuff out of the stdlib.

 ## Usage